 A picture of the mountains in Montana with the sunset.

-Current Airbnb Laws and Regulations in Montana- What Hosts Need to Know in Big Sky Country
+Current Airbnb Laws in Montana – What Hosts Need to Know in Big Sky Country

 A recent bill by the Montana State Legislature has placed key Airbnb laws in place, allowing individual counties to make laws that best fit their circumstances.
 Several municipalities have taken advantage of these new guidelines and passed additional regulations for their own cities.
 Popular tourist destinations like Bozeman now require short-term rentals to register with the city as well as the state.